 Winches are a great piece of gear to have.
 This mechanical cable system can help you pull your vehicle out of tough situations.
 A winch is great since all you need is one vehicle to use it, but it can be useful in a variety of recovery situations as well as clearing downed trees from trails.

 To use a winch in a recovery situation you first need to find an anchor to attach the winch to.
 This can be a sturdy tree or bolder, but you want to be certain that the anchor is secure and will not break under pressure

-To use a winch, you will want to release the cable so that you can pull the cable out.
+You will need to release the cable so that you can pull the cable out.
 Usually there is a lever you can pull to disengage the winch and allow it to be unspooled.
 After that, you will want to slowly pull out the cable all the way to the anchor.

 For anchoring to trees you should use a tree saver, which is a nylon strap that you can wrap around the trunk of a tree and attach your winch so you do not damage the tree.
 You will want to hook a D ring on each of the two hoops at each end of the tree saver and then attach your winch to the D ring with the winch opening facing up.
 Next you want to reengage the winch, grab your winch controller, and pull the winch cable taut.

 Now get in your vehicle and slowly pull the winch with your controller while giving your car some gas to aid in the process.
 Make sure you slowly winch yourself occasionally releasing the controller button to make sure you do not pull to fast.
 Once as you are on solid ground and mobile again, you can get out of your car and detach the winch.

 For recovering another vehicle it is a similar process.
 Hook up your winch to a secure part of the other vehicle.
 Make sure that your brakes are engaged and that your vehicle is in a stable position.
 Slowly engage your winch as the other vehicle drives in the direction you are pulling until they are out.